jaebradley/notes/networking/the-gory-details-of-url-validation.md

   * `#Results` is the `hash` or `fragment`
 * For the `path`, `query` or `fragment`, pretty much anything is allowed / little reason to reject a value
 * Ports are integers in range of 1 to 65536
-  * JavaScript accepts a port of zero (known as the "wildcard port") where system should use a suitable prot number
+  * JavaScript accepts a port of zero (known as the "wildcard port") where system should use a suitable port number
 * A fully-qualified domain name / hostname is made up of at least two "labels" that are separated by dots
   * `www.example.com` is made up of the "labels" `www`, `example` and `com`
   * Each "label" must consiste of `a-z`, `0-9` or `-` and first character must be alphabetic (case does not matter)